-¶205.4 (2012 Book of Discipline) states "When a pastoral charge is not able to be served by an ordained or licensed minister, the bishop, upon recommendation of the cabinet, may assign a qualified and trained layperson, lay minister or lay missioner to do the work of ministry in that charge.
-The lay person is accountable to the district superintendent or another ordained or licensed minister appointed to oversee the charge, who will make provision for sacramental ministry and provide guidance and mentoring to the layperson assigned.
+¶205.4 (2016 Book of Discipline) states "When a pastoral charge is not able to be served by an ordained or licensed minister, the Bishop, upon recommendation of the cabinet, may assign a qualified and trained layperson, lay minister or lay missioner to do the work of ministry in that charge.
+The lay person is accountable to the District Superintendent or another ordained or licensed minister appointed to oversee the charge, who will make provision for sacramental ministry.
+Upon the Bishop's assignment, the layperson will be assigned an additional clergyperson as a guide to provide support in the assignment.
+If the assignment is to continue longer than one year, within that year the layperson will begin the process of becoming either a certified lay minister or a certified candidate, thus coming under the care of the District Committee on Ordained Ministry.
 The layperson assigned is also accountable to the policies and procedures of the annual conference where assigned."